Renault Captur SUV - Interior & comfort

 Renault Captur dashboard

 One of the key talking points is the new digital instrument display, measuring 10 inches and boasting very crisp graphics.
-It works well and the upgrade cost of £250 (on top spec S Edition cars) is good value versus the standard analogue gauges.
+It works well and we prefer it to the standard analogue gauges, so it’s a shame it’s now only on the E-Tech Launch Edition version.

 Dominating the centre console is a portrait-orientated touchscreen that’s seven inches in size on lower trims and 9.3 inches in top versions.
 You’ll also forfeit sat-nav at the lower end, but Apple CarPlay and Android Auto are standard, so you can use the map apps built into your smartphone.
 Renault's operating system isn't as intuitive as something like BMW's iDrive software, but most will likely plug in their phone anyway.